marcadam/TeeVee/README.md

   1. for editing, user can choose among a couple of different sources (Youtube/Vimeo to start with)
   2. for saving, the user would be able to easily view the list of channels he/she current has.
 When the app launches it will default to auto-playing the channel he/she was watching previously.
 This fits nicely with the goal of the app which makes consuming content interaction-free and requires as few touches as possible
 - User can share the channels with their friends or on social media
+- User can browse for recommended / suggested channels

 Nice-to-haves:
 - User can like/dislike individual content in the channel; disliking something will also skip the channel forward